 Reports can be made by telephone, email, or in person to any of the individuals listed above.
 To enable the University to respond appropriately, reports to the University should include as much information as possible, including the name of the individual alleged to have experienced the discrimination, harassment or retaliation, the name of the accused(s), and the date, time, place, and circumstances of the incident(s).

-It is strongly recommended that any individual involved in the resolution of a racial or ethnic harassment complaint seek personal support through relationships with trusted family members, pastors or friends.
+It is strongly recommended that any individual involved in the resolution of a discrimination or ethnic harassment complaint seek personal support through relationships with trusted family members, pastors or friends.
 Additional support is available through the Biola Counseling Center (562) 903-4800 or Student Development (562) 903-4874.
 The University may take reasonable steps to provide appropriate accommodations during or following the investigation process to create a safe and affirming environment.

 If the University receives a report that an institutional no-contact directive has been violated, the University may initiate disciplinary proceedings against the person who allegedly violated the no-contact directive and will impose sanctions if the person is found responsible for violating the directive.

-Upon the University’s receipt of a Report of an alleged violation under this Policy, the Title IX Coordinator or designee (in cases involving students as the Respondent) or the Director of Human Resources or designee (in cases involving employees or third parties as the Respondent will act as the Responsible Officer to gather information and determine next steps.
+Upon the University’s receipt of a Report of an alleged violation under this Policy, the Title IX Coordinator or designee (in cases involving students as the Respondent) or the Senior Director of Human Resources or designee (in cases involving employees or third parties as the Respondent) will act as the Responsible Officer to gather information and determine next steps.
 As soon as practical after receipt of the Report, the Responsible Officer will schedule a meeting with the Complainant to discuss the process under this Policy, support available, and applicable interim measures.
 During this initial meeting, the Responsible Officer will also gather enough information to determine if there is sufficient information to warrant an investigation and the extent of that investigation, and also determine if the case may be one suited for informal resolution (see below).

 The Parties will be entitled to an advisor during the complaint resolution process.
 For restrictions and responsibilities relating to advisors, the same rules are applicable under this Policy as those stated in the University’s Sexual Misconduct Policy.